On the Propagation of Low-Rate Measurement Error to Subgraph Counts in Large Networks: Introduction

-Intuitively, in the cases where a relatively low rate of error occurs on a large graph $G$, each of these two sums should have a Poisson-like behavior.
-This observation suggests that the propagation of low-rate measurement error to subgraph counts should behave, under appropriate conditions, like the difference of two Poisson random variables, i.e., a so-called Skellam distribution~\cite{skellam1946frequency}.
-Our contribution in this paper is to provide both finite sample and asymptotic results on the accuracy with which the Skellam distribution may be used in approximating the distribution of $D$, under the setting where the graph $G$ is both large and sparse (reflecting two typical and basic characteristics of networks in the field complex network analysis) and the rate of error is low.
-Our approach is through the use of Stein's method (e.g, \cite{barbour2005introduction}).
+Our contribution in this paper is to provide an initial set of results on the accuracy with which the Skellam distribution may be used in approximating the distribution of $D$, under the setting where the graph $G$ is large and the rate of error is low.
+We consider the cases of both sparse and dense networks.
+Our approach is through the use of Stein's method (e.g, \citep{barbour2005introduction}).
 Specifically, we present a Stein operator for the Skellam probability distribution and, in a manner consistent with the Stein methodology, we derive several bounds on the discrepancy between the distribution of the difference of two arbitrary sums of binary random variables to an appropriately parameterized Skellam distribution.
-The latter in turn may be used to establish the rate of weak convergence, which we demonstrate through a handful of examples of choice of subgraph $H$, on the one hand, and distribution of the underlying measurement errors, on the other hand.
+The latter in turn is then used to establish in particular the rate of weak convergence of $D_E$ to an appropriate Skellam random variable, under either independent or weakly dependent measurement errors.